We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Can I change my template during my Squarespace trial?

-You can try any Squarespace template you like out during your trial (at time of writing, 155 are currently available).
+You can try any Squarespace template you like out during your trial (at time of writing, 168 are available).

 Can other people view my Squarespace website during my trial?